 The Student Learning Center willingly provides special test accommodations for all candidates who qualify for non-standard test administrations.
 Franklin students who believe they qualify for special accommodations should contact the Office of Disability Services for assistance with this process.

-Out-of-class testing is the most common service provided by the SLC.
-Students do not need to make appointments to take out-of-class exams.
+Class testing is the most common service provided by the SLC.
+Students do not need to make appointments at the Main Campus SLC to take out-of-class exams.
 Students must take their tests prior to their instructor's assigned deadline and during our hours of operation.
 As with all testing, a government issued photo ID is required.